One of the best features of the Raspberry Pi is that you can add extensions to enhance its capabilities.

 This extension allows the Raspberry Pi to take both roles.

-If you are interested in this topic, check my post about “Why Raspberry Pi is better than Arduino?” 🙂
+If you are interested in this topic, check my post about the differences between Arduino and Raspberry Pi, where I underline which one to use in which case.

 Meanwhile, if you want to build projects with motors in the future, I highly recommend trying this extension (it’s almost given on Amazon).